-If you are looking for more ways to incorporate children’s literature into lesson plans, it’s worth revisiting these guest posts from the Softlink blog by innovative teacher librarians Josephine Laretive and Jackie Child, who share lots of ways to engage students using picture books.
+If you are looking for more ways to incorporate children’s literature into lesson plans, it’s worth revisiting a number of guest posts from the Softlink blog by innovative teacher librarians Josephine Laretive and Jackie Child, who share lots of ways to engage students using picture books.
 Josephine focuses on teaching visual literacy skills, while Jackie explores the use of picture books to support teaching in a variety of subject areas, including Digital Technologies, History and STEM.
 There’s also this printable list of ideas for encouraging reading for pleasure, that you can share with parents and teachers.

-The Classroom Kindness Kit and Classroom Empathy Kit from the Multicultural Children’s Book Day website each provide an excellent starting point for planning your Kindness Week activities.
+The Classroom Kindness Kit and Classroom Empathy Kit from the Multicultural Children’s Book Day website each provide an excellent starting point for planning your Random Acts of Kindness Week activities.
 While you’re there, check out the free posters and diversity-focused resources, including eBooks and teacher tools.

 Forget roses and chocolate; the way to a REAL book lover’s heart is through books!
-Libraries know this, of course, and you can have a lot of fun getting into the Valentine’s Day spirit with special activities and book displays like the ones below, which were entries in Softlink’s 2017 School Library Display Competition.
+Libraries know this, of course, and you can have a lot of fun getting into the Valentine’s Day spirit with special activities and book displays like the ones below, which were entries in Softlink’s School Library Display Competition.
 If you’re in the UK and have a great library display to share with the world, consider entering the UK School Library Association Library Display Competition, running until June 2019.
 You can email your images to enter, or simply share them on social media with the hashtag #schlibrarydisplays for the chance to win a £50 gift voucher.

-You could also take advantage of the romance and mystery in the air this February to boost your library’s book count.
-Like the ever-popular (and so romantic!)
-Name-a-Star Register gift idea -- only more practical -- why not offer patrons the chance to donate a book to your library, specially dedicated in their loved one’s name and create a carousel on your Oliver v5 news page to share pictures of the donated books.
+You could also take advantage of the romance and mystery in the air during February to boost your library’s book count.
+Take some inspiration from the ever-popular (and so romantic!)
+Name-a-Star Register gift idea – instead of a star, offer your patrons the chance to donate a book to your library, specially dedicated in their loved one’s name and create a carousel on your Oliver v5 news page to share pictures of the donated books.

-To make the gift extra special, you could place each book secretly somewhere in the library, to be discovered with the help of clues contained inside a Valentine's fortune cookie.
-It’s fun to come up with your own rhyming clues, but if you’re short on time there are plenty of printables online that you can easily adapt to your own context.
-Here’s an example to help you get started.
+To make the gift extra special, you could place each book secretly somewhere in the library, to be discovered with the help of clues contained inside a Valentine’s fortune cookie.
+It’s fun to come up with your own rhyming clues, but if you’re short on time there are plenty of printable examples online that you can easily adapt to your own context.
+Here’s some to help you get started.

 Provide a simple prop bin with love-themed accessories and invite patrons to take pictures around the library and post to your social media accounts with an appropriate hashtag.
-Bonus points for shelfies that include the clever use of a book cover.
-And for extra ‘feel-good factor’, post your shelfie with the hashtag #MagicofStorytelling before 31 March 2018 and Disney will donate a book to the charity FirstBook.org, which works to provide books and educational opportunities to children in need.
+Bonus points for shelfies that include the clever use of a book cover – find some inspiration here and here.

 Let us know if you try some of the above ideas or any others for Library Lovers’ Month – we’d love to hear about all the ways you and your students show your #LibraryLove.
 Email us at firstname.lastname@example.org or share your pictures on Twitter and tag us @SoftlinkEdu